GSA/digitalgov.gov/content/events/2022/02/2022-02-11-language-connections-tips-to-create-maintain-and-present-non-english-digital-content.md

 ---

-This talk is co-hosted by Digital.gov, the Multilingual Community of Practice, and the Web Managers Community of Practice.

 _The [Multilingual CoP](https://digital.gov/communities/multilingual/) is a group of government employees who manage government websites and digital services.
 They work to create a trusted, seamless online experience for all.
 [Join the Community of Practice (https://digital.gov/communities/multilingual/).

 _The [Web Managers Community of Practice](https://digital.gov/communities/web-content-managers/) is a group of government employees who manage government websites and digital services.
 They work to create a trusted, seamless online experience for all.
 [Join the Community of Practice](https://digital.gov/communities/web-content-managers/)._